Ranking theories via encoded $\beta$-models: Beta -models and beta -ranks of theories

-We may view $T$ as a subset of $\omega=\omega^M$ with appropriate coding, so the statement `$T$ is well-founded' is a $\Pi^1_1$ statement with a real parameter $T$. $T$ is externally ill-founded since if we let $n_k=f^{-1}(a_k)$, then $\langle n_0,n_1,n_2\cdots\rangle$ is an infinite branch of $T$.
-However, $M$ thinks there is no infinite descending $\in$-sequence of sets, so $M$ thinks $T$ is well-founded.
-This means $M$ cannot be well-founded, otherwise, $T$ is externally well-founded. \end{proof} The converse direction of the above proof uses the existence of a bijection between $\omega$ and $a$.
+The converse direction of the above statement uses the existence of a bijection between $\omega$ and $a$.
 The following example shows that this was necessary: We will see there is an ill-founded model of $\mathsf{ZFC}$ that is correct about $\Pi^1_1$-sentences.

-\begin{example} Suppose that we have $0^\sharp$, and consider the iteration $M$ of $0^\sharp$ along $-\omega$. \footnote{In terms of EM blueprint, $M$ is a model satisfying $0^\sharp$ as a theory whose set of indiscernibles is isomorphic to $-\omega$.} If $0^\sharp$ exists, then every real in $L$ is parameter-free definable in $L$, thus also in $M$.
+\begin{example} Assume that $0^\sharp$ exists, and consider the iteration $M$ of $0^\sharp$ along $-\omega$. \footnote{In terms of EM blueprint, $M$ is a model satisfying $0^\sharp$ as a theory whose set of indiscernibles is isomorphic to $-\omega$.} Every real in $L$ is parameter-free definable in $L$, and thus also in $M$.
 Now for a given $\Pi^1_1$-statement $\phi(X)$ with a real $X\in M$, $M\vDash \phi(X)$ iff $L\vDash \phi(X)$ iff $\phi(X)$.
-(The first follows from that $M$ and $L$ are elementarily equivalent, and the second follows from Shoenfield absoluteness.)
+(The first follows since $M$ and $L$ are elementarily equivalent, and the second follows from Shoenfield absoluteness.)
 Hence $M$ is $\Pi^1_1$-correct but ill-founded. \end{example}